 Conformance with Standard Current Position Does the chief executive or equivalent undertake, countersign, contribute feedback to or review the performance appraisal of the Head of Internal Audit?
 The Head of Internal Audit's performance appraisal is the responsibility of the board of directors.
 The results of the annual customer satisfaction survey exercise are however used to inform the appraisal.
+See Improvement Action Plan below.
 Is feedback sought from the chair of the audit committee for the Head of Internal Audit's performance appraisal?
 See above Where there have been significant additional consulting services agreed during the year that were not already included in the audit plan, was approval sought from the audit committee before the engagement was accepted?
 Consultancy services are usually commissioned by the relevant client officer (generally the s151 officer).
 The scope (and charging arrangements) for any specific engagement will be agreed by the Head of Internal Audit and the relevant client officer.
 Engagements will not be accepted if there is any actual or perceived conflict of interest, or which might otherwise be detrimental to the reputation of Veritau.
 Does the risk-based plan set out the - (b) respective priorities of those pieces of audit work?
 Audit plans detail the work to be carried out and the estimated time requirement.
 The relative priority of each assignment will be considered before any subsequent changes are made to plans.
 Any significant changes to the plan will need to be discussed and agreed with the respective client officers (and reported to the audit committee).
 Are consulting engagements that have been accepted included in the risk-based plan?
 Consulting engagements are commissioned and agreed separately.
 Does the risk-based plan include the approach to using other sources of assurance and any work that may be required to place reliance upon those sources?
-Reliance may be placed on other sources of assurances where this is considered relevant.
-However, the Head of Internal Audit will only rely on other sources of assurance if he/she is satisfied with the competency, objectivity and reliability of the assurance provider.
+Whilst reliance may be placed on other sources of assurance there is no formal process to identify and assess these sources.